Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

     Trying 85.230.51.222...
     telnet: connect to address 85.230.51.222: Connection timed out

-The first attempt to fix it might be to let the router block port 443.
-If ot works (no timeout) it's fine.
+The first attempt to fix might be to let the router block port 443.
+If it works (no timeout) it's fine.
 Otherwise, connect port
 443 on your router with port 443 on your host.
 Then create a file /etc/sysconfig/iptables-https like this:

     -A INPUT -p tcp -m tcp --dport 443 -j REJECT --reject-with tcp-reset

 Start system-config-firewall.
-Click "Custom Rules" in leftmost window.
+Check that https is unchecked in the list of Trusted Services.
+Then click "Custom Rules" in leftmost window.
 Click Add, Select Protocol Type 'ipv4' and  Firewall Table to 'Filter'.
 Select the file /etc/sysconfig/iptables-https.
 Click OK, and Apply.
 Done!

 At this point you should try with telnet again.
 If you don't get a "Connection refused" I really don know what to do.